jpuigcerver/PyLaia/docs/usage/index.md

 : To create a new PyLaia model.
 More details in the [dedicated page](./initialization/index.md).

 `pylaia-htr-train-ctc`
 : To train a PyLaia model.
-Under construction.
+More details in the [dedicated page](./training/index.md).

 `pylaia-htr-decode-ctc`
 : To predict using a trained PyLaia model.
 Under construction.